 The Murdoch press, under fire, became less aggressive for a while, but in recent weeks has gone on the offensive against Cameron.

 "There's a widespread view that it is revenge, pure and simple, that Murdoch thinks the British establishment, led by David Cameron, is out to destroy him, so he is out to destroy Cameron," says publisher and broadcaster Andrew Neil, a former editor of the Sunday Times.

 When James and Rupert Murdoch appeared in a double bill before a parliamentary committee last year, audiences were gripped.
-Rupert's demeanor was strange from the outset, blurting out an introductory statement that it was the humblest day of his life.
+Rupert's demeanour was strange from the outset, blurting out an introductory statement that it was the humblest day of his life.
 His wife Wendi made headlines around the world by launching herself at an activist who threw a foam pie at him.